gvwilson/sdxpy/src/glob/index.md

 ## Simple Patterns {: #glob-simple}

 Globbing patterns are simpler than the [%g regular_expression "regular expressions" %] used to scrape data from text files.
-Our matcher will initially handle just the five cases shown in [%t pattern-glob-cases %].
+Our matcher will handle only the cases shown in
+[%t pattern-glob-cases %].

 <div class="table" id="pattern-glob-cases" caption="Pattern matching cases" markdown="1">